 The key to organizing jewelry is allocating a place for everything, so that it’s easy to maintain order – clever closet organizers and neat bedroom storage ideas can make all the difference, for example.
 We’ve put together some inspirational ideas, with tips and strategies from the experts, to help you put some extra sparkle into your daily routine.

 1. Curate a collection

-Similarly to when you organize clothes, it’s best to start with a good sort out when it comes to organizing jewelry.
+Similarly to when you organize clothes, it’s best to start by decluttering when it comes to organizing jewelry.
 Once you’ve untangled everything, lay it all out and edit down to only the pieces you want to keep.
 Alongside your timeless classics, there’s bound to be a few questionable pieces it might be time to say goodbye to.

 Set aside pieces you’d like to donate or sell, as well as sentimental pieces you don’t wear anymore but you want to store.
 While everything is out, take the opportunity to clean your jewelry – try and make a habit of doing this regularly from now on to keep pieces in good condition.

 As jewelry types come in a variety of shapes and sizes, grouping like-items together is the best way to organize them efficiently; separate rings from earrings, necklaces from bracelets and so on.
 That way you’ll always know where to look for items.
 You could also group jewelry pieces you often wear together – a particular necklace, earring and bracelet combination that works well with workwear, for example.

 If you’re grouping items into separate bedroom organizers, consider investing in stackable ones to save on space.
 As with organizing makeup, try clear designs so you can see exactly what’s been stored where and label the top or side of the box depending on whether you’re stacking horizontally or vertically.

 3. Use jewelry organizing trays for everyday pieces